 su -user2 -c /home/user2/.dropbox-dist/dropboxdetc.

-While Windows users have problems trying to run Dropbox like this as a "service" such as need for Mac and windows users to stop the service to access the individual Dropbox management GUI, Linux has no such problems.
+While Windows users have problems trying to run Dropbox like this as a "service" such as needed for Mac and Windows users to stop the service to access the individual Dropbox management GUI, Linux has no such problems.
 When the user logs in, they will have a Dropbox icon in their tray and their files will be freshly synced.